OisinWrites/Rock-Beats-_/README.md

     and bright, with an even gradient.
 -![Coolers Palette](assets/readme-documentation/colour-choice.jpg)

-- Layout
+- Layout:
-    I opted to have the game at the top of the page and instructions at the bottom, and it is an unpleasant user experience to have to scroll past the instructions for every play through, and because the instructions are only necessary at most once, the game being largly intuitive and widely understood.
+-   I opted to have the game at the top of the page and instructions at the bottom, and it is an unpleasant user experience to have to scroll past the instructions for every play through, and because the instructions are only necessary at most once, the game being largly intuitive and widely understood.
     On larger screens, the game log of past moves is pushed up to the right of screen so that the use needn't scroll to scan the cpu's previous moves.

-- Typography
+- Typography:
-    The font chosen is a retro pixelated style, which I believe gives the game something closer to an arcade game feel.
+-   The font chosen is a retro pixelated style, which I believe gives the game something closer to an arcade game feel.

 # Features